mtimkovich/slippi-renamer/README.md

 ## Changelog

+### 1.1.1
+- Takes directories as arguments instead of files to better work on Windows.

 ### 1.1.0
 - Show character colors for players without tags.
 - Don't rename files that we have trouble parsing.